DatNguyen2711/AWS_IAM_User_Terraform/Readme.md

 ## Step 1: Paste your key into terraform.tfvars file

-_You have to create a iam with policies "AdministratorAccess" to create access key_
+_You have to create a iam user before with policies "AdministratorAccess" to create access key_

 ```bash